If you Google ‘conservatory too hot’ you get about 630,000 results. If you Google ‘conservatory too cold’ you get about 610,000 results.

 From that we can tell two things.
 A lot of people have issues with their conservatories and the two issues are pretty equal.
 Conservatories are either too hot or too cold.
 The one thing you can say in their defence is that they are never both at the same time.

 Why though?
-Why are conservatories too hot in the summer and too cold in the winter?
+Why is a conservatory too hot in the summer and too cold in the winter?
 What is the fundamental problem they have and how was this allowed to happen?

 The problem is a simple one to explain even if it is a bit more complex to fix.
 It is fixable - more on that in a bit - but it does require a bit of work.